forcequitOS/Summit/README.md

 <img src="https://github.com/forcequitOS/Summit/blob/main/Summit%20Demo.png?raw=true" alt="A small screenshot showcasing Summit's About Screen" width="35%">
 Now you too can show off your amazing app icons while looking like a native Apple app!

-Requires macOS 14.0 Sonoma or later
+**Requires macOS 13.0 Ventura or later.**

-<sub>I'm 90% sure I could've adapted it to support macOS Ventura as well, but even Sonoma is pushing it with compatibility checks. macOS Monterey is also probably something I could have added support for if I felt like it.</sub>
+<sub>I'm sorry, macOS Monterey.
+Your time is over.</sub>

 # Credits:
 [r/SwiftUI](https://reddit.com/r/SwiftUI) - 100% helped me figure out how to align stuff properly, eternally grateful.

 [ChatGPT](https://chatgpt.com) - Helped me figure out how to make this into a Swift Package, 95% of the other work was done by me

+[Claude](https://claude.ai) - Helped me merge a lot of stuff together for the 1.1.0 update because I don't know what I'm doing lol

 Various people on StackOverflow - Tons of stuff.

 # Usage:

-Here's a demo containing every single possible thing Summit is capable of, and the optimal way to implement it:
+Here's a demo containing almost every single possible thing Summit is capable of, and the optimal way to implement it:

 ```
 import SwiftUI